 Special Considerations for Construction

 The construction industry will have its own recommended practices for safety and health programs, due to be published in the near future, according to OSHA.
 In line with this, Graphic Products offers specialized resources addressing the unique challenges the industry faces in regard to safety, including the #1 OSHA violation for many years running: fall protection.
-Graphic Products offers articles on fall protection standards, infographics such as fall clearance calculations, guides on topics such as crane safety, and fall arrest products, including a roofing fall protection kit.
+Graphic Products offers articles on fall protection standards, infographics such as fall clearance calculations, guides on topics such as crane safety, and fall arrest products.